A place where you'll spend your next couple of months

 was released in 2009 in Russia and nowhere else

-until December 2012.
+until December 2012 when it was released internationally via GOG.
 Eador: Masters of the Broken World

 is an Updated Re-release

-with new graphics and features that came out in 2013 and is available on Steam.
+with 3D graphics (genesis had 2D sprite graphics) and features that came out in 2013 and is available on Steam and GOG.

 This work provides examples of: